 Olives (6g of carbs per 100g)

-A delicious and salty snack, olives have a range of health benefits, thanks to their heart-healthy monounsaturated fat content, and can even help protect us against cancer
+Not only are they one of the best low carb vegetables, but they're also a delicious salty snack.
+Olives have a range of health benefits, thanks to their heart-healthy monounsaturated fat content, and can even help protect us against cancer.

 Green cabbage (6.1g of carbs per 100g)